 Personal information provided via the Company’s portals is secured using Secure Socket Layer (SSL) server and is encrypted before being transmitted.
 Secure pages have a lock icon or key on the bottom of web browsers such as Microsoft Internet Explorer, information supplied by you on these webpages is securely stored and can only be accessed for the purposes for which it was provided.

 All IT systems are kept in a secure environment with appropriate access control.
 We are audited on a regular basis by various independent security companies, plus internal audits by the Company’s Parent company (Bytes).

 Non-sensitive details (your email address and other requested information) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 We will not sell or rent your information to third parties.

-The accuracy of your information is imperative.
+The accuracy of personal data is imperative.
 We aim to keep it updated at all times.
-The information we hold on you is available upon request by contacting firstname.lastname@example.org.
-You can request this is updated and/or deleted at any time, unless Bytes needs to retain it for legitimate business or legal purposes.
-When updating your personal information, you may be asked to verify your identity before your request can be actioned.
+The personal data we hold on you is available upon request by contacting [email protected].
+You can request that your data is updated and/or deleted at any time, unless Phoenix can justify that it is retained for legitimate business or legal purpose.
+When updating your personal data, you may be asked to verify your identity before your request can be actioned.

-You can change your marketing preferences at any time by calling your Phoenix Software Account Manager, or emailing email@example.com or by clicking on the “Unsubscribe” link at the bottom of any of License Dashboard eShots.
+You can change your marketing preferences at any time by calling your Phoenix Software Account Manager, emailing [email protected], clicking here, or by clicking on the ‘Unsubscribe’ link at the bottom of any of our emails.